CRLab/assistive_grasping_ui/README.md

 To initially load the data for these menus, ensure the following services are running:

 ```
-/valid_commands_service
+/current_commands
-/valid_environments_service
+/current_environments
-/valid_inputs_service
+/current_inputs
 ```

-After the menus are inititally loaded, you can broadcast any changes to the menus respectively by sending messages over the following topics:
+After the menus are initially loaded, you can broadcast any changes to the menus respectively by sending messages over the following topics:

 ```